Symmetries of Analytic Curves: Decompositions

-Thus, Theorem \ref{sfdknfdhujfd} holds also in the form: \begin{theorem} If $\gamma\colon D\rightarrow M$ is free but not a free segment, it either admits a unique $\tau$-decomposition or a compact maximal interval contained in $\innt[D]$.
-In the second case, $\gamma$ is either positive or negative, with what the statements in i) or ii) hold, respectively. \end{theorem} In addition to that, we can apply Corollary \ref{sdfggf} to $\og$, in order to conclude that \begin{corollary} Let $\wm$ be free and sated, and $\gamma\colon D\rightarrow M$ a free curve.
-Then, for each $t\in D$, we find an open interval $J\subseteq \RR$ containing $t$, such that $g\cdot \gamma(J\cap D)\cap \gamma(J\cap D)$ is finite for all $g\in G\backslash \{e\}$. \end{corollary}
+The above discussions together with Theorem \ref{sfdknfdhujfd} show the following statement: \begin{theorem} Let $\wm$ be sated, and $\gamma\colon D\rightarrow M$ immersive and free.
+If $\gamma$ is not a free segment by itself, then it either admits a unique $\tau$-decomposition or a compact maximal interval contained in the interior of $D$.
+In the second case, $\gamma$ is either positive or negative, with what the corresponding statements in Remark \ref{oidsoidsoisdoids9dsds98ds9898dsdsdsdsdsds} hold. \end{theorem}